Terahertz absorption by excitonic polaritons

 The GDRs can be identified as the dominant peaks in these curves.
 The peak position monotonously increases with increasing polariton number.
 This can be understood on intuitive grounds.
 The mass of the electron (or hole) cloud is $m\sim N_{pairs}$, and the Hooke coefficient for the force acting between clouds is $k\sim N_{pairs}^2$.
 Then, the excitation energy of the dipole mode is $\hbar\omega\sim \sqrt{k/m}\sim\sqrt{N_{pairs}}\sim\sqrt{N_{pol}}$.
 The maximum intensity, on the other hand, has a non-trivial dependence on $N_{pol}$, a kind of saturation effect is observed.
 The intensity first increases, as in the non-interacting case, but then, after reaching a maximum value, decays.
 These dependences are illustrated in Fig. \ref{fig2}, where the case $\Delta=+3$ meV, corresponding to an enhanced excitonic component of polaritons, is also shown.
 In this positive detuning situation, the absorption probability rises because the Hopfield parameter $\alpha$ increases.

-In spite of the fact that calculations are performed in a particular model, we expect that the statement about the existence of a peak in the absorption spectrum at relatively high excitation energies (of the order of the exciton $1s - 2p$ transition), whose intensity increases at least for polariton numbers well below saturation values, is general enough, and could be used as a criterium of a low-temperature, equilibrated (Bose-condensed) system.
+In spite of the fact that calculations are performed in a particular model, we expect that the statement about the existence of a peak in the absorption spectrum at relatively high excitation energies (of the order of the exciton $1s - 2p$ transition), whose intensity increases at least for polariton numbers well below saturation values, is general enough, and could be used as a criterium of a low-temperature system in an , equilibrium (Bose-condensed) stae.

 {\bf (iii) Dynamical response of the non-equilibrium system (with non-resonant pumping and photon losses)}